khanshadab007/Calculator/README.md

 A small, beginner-friendly graphical calculator implemented as one of my initial learning projects.
 This repository contains a simple GUI-based calculator that demonstrates basic arithmetic operations and a minimal graphical user interface.
 It's intended as a hands-on exercise while learning programming and GUI development.

 Status
-- Early learning project / proof of concept
+- Early learning project
+-
 Features

-- Basic arithmetic: addition, subtraction, multiplication, division
+- Basic arithmetic operations: addition, subtraction, multiplication, division, and percentage
 - Clear and backspace functionality
-- Clickable buttons and (where implemented) keyboard support
+- Supports both button clicks and keyboard input
-- Simple, easy-to-read code for learning and modification
+- Simple and readable code structure for learning and easy modification

 Getting started